* Click here to return to the main conference page *

 EDJE in Practice: Leadership, Culture, and Resistance in Advancing Equity in Education

-Yvette Latunde, University of La Verne; and Kimberly White-Smith, University of San Diego
+Yvette Latunde, Bridges Leadership and Education Service LLC; and Kimberly White-Smith, University of San Diego

 Living on the EDJE: Implementing the EDJE Framework in PACMED’s Pacific Teacher Education Programs